Marceugeni/Shortster/README.md

 #### Development process

-First step is to decide which tecnoligies I'll use to build this app.
+First step is to decide which tecnologies I'll use to build this app.
 As my main language is Javascript my decision goes to NodeJS, MongoDB and ExpressJS stack.
 Setting up a NodeJS linked to MongoDB is very easy to develop, very easy to deploy and very fast for the end user, as the technologies are very well optimized.

 Then I've used a little JS library called ShortID for generating the short Url's.